Text2KnowledgeGraph/data/README.md

 ## Author
 Database is built by Hongwei Li.

-Codes of search tool and README are written by Sirui Li (u5831882).
+Codes of search tool and README are written by Sirui Li.

 Mail: u5831882@anu.edu.au
 ## Acknowledgements